 No makeup or colored nail polish is permitted.
-Girls (only) may wear clear nail polish.
-Students who violate this policy will be required to remove their makeup and/or nail polish.
+Girls (only) may wear clear nail polish on their natural nails.
+Acrylic nail extensions may not be worn.
+Students who violate this policy will be required to remove their makeup and/or nail polish and may warrant a discipline consequence.